MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-plan.md

  Operator Connect might be the right solution for your organization if:

 - Microsoft Calling Plan isn't available in your geographic location.
-- Your preferred operator is a participant in the Microsoft Operator Connect program.
+- Your preferred operator is a participant in the Microsoft Operator Connect Program.
 - You want to find a new operator to enable calling in Teams.

 To enable phone number assignments with Operator Connect, make sure your users are: